Thursday, March 27, 2025

 werkbund exhibition, 1914, bruno taut, gas pavillion,

-Werkbund was greatly influenced by William Morris' Arts and Crafts movement which proposed that industrial crafts be revived as a combined effort between both designers and craftsmen.
-But The Werkbund was primarily interested in the link between the artistic and the economic aspects of mass production.
+Yet, The Werkbund was primarily interested in the link between the artistic and the economic aspects of mass production.
 The Werkbund was against revivalism and believed that architecture should be a representation of the spirit of the age (zeitgeist).

-The Werkbund saw the potential of mass production and wanted German designers to take advantage of it.
-It was believed that mechanized production was incompatible with ornamentation (see Adolf Loos' influence here) and that products should be simplified down to their basic forms.
-To attempt to introduce their ideas the Werkbund implemented a program of certification for products.
+1. It was believed that mechanized production was incompatible with ornamentation (see Adolf Loos' influence here) and that products should be simplified to their basic forms.
+To attempt to introduce its ideas, the Werkbund implemented a program of product certification.

 factory building, office building, walter gropius, 1914